nbondarczuk/debill/README.md

 ### Account

-An account has a Subscription for a Service for whcih a Fee can be assigned.
+An account has a Subscription for a Service for which a Fee can be assigned.

-It has a name, an Address UUID, etc.
+It has a name, Tags, etc.

 ### Customer

 It is a representation of a physical holder of an Account.
+It may have many Accounts.

+It has a name, an Address, TaxID, etc.

+An Invoice is produced for a Customer with Accounts having Subscriptons on Services.

 ### Address

-An Address is a descriptor for a physical location of an Account.
+An Address is a descriptor for a physical location.

 ### Billing

-It is an Event of a Billing of a Charge for a Service for an Account holder.
+It is an Event of a Billing of a Charge for a Service for an Account holder - a Customer.

 ### Charge